 But global standards will simply tell us the score.
 What is needed are game-changing plays: using systems of incentives and disincentives to encourage climate investment in the immediate future as well as for the long term, both globally and nationally.

-And the mobilization of capital for a low carbon future is less certain.
-Already, developed nations have failed to meet the goal of mobilizing $100 billion in annual investment in climate action in developing nations.
+And the mobilisation of capital for a low carbon future is less certain.
+Already, developed nations have failed to meet the goal of mobilising $100 billion in annual investment in climate action in developing nations.
 Public climate finance will not be enough, particularly as COVID-19 has slowed public financial flows.

-The call from business and investors highlights the opportunities to leverage the vast resources of private investors—by de-risking new investments, harnessing the tax system to incentivize investment, dis-incentivizing high-carbon investments and convening financers across countries and sectors.
+The call from business and investors highlights the opportunities to leverage the vast resources of private investors—by de-risking new investments, harnessing the tax system to incentivise investment, disincentivising high-carbon investments and convening financers across countries and sectors.

 Policymakers acknowledge the urgency of the financial task.
-“Finance Day” on November 3rd and early statements are promising signals that government leaders recognize that incentivizing investment is essential to achieve a low carbon future.
+“Finance Day” on November 3rd and early statements are promising signals that government leaders recognise that incentivising investment is essential to achieve a low carbon future.
 The coming days will be an opportunity for that understanding to lead to significant action.

 2. Enabling a just transition